 CONSIDERATION OF BUSINESS RECORDS

-This post will answer the following legal questions on consideration of business records:
+This post answers the following legal questions on consideration of business records:

-If these four elements have NOT been proved beyond a reasonable doubt, then the jury cannot consider the content of the records in question in any way.
+If the Commonwealth does not prove these elements beyond a reasonable doubt, then the jury cannot consider the content of the records in question in any way.

 YES, a trial judge may, as a condition to admissibility of business records, require the party offering the business records into evidence to call a witness who has personal knowledge of the facts stated in the record.
 Such a witness may be necessary to establish the foundation required to find that a document constitutes a business record.